 Malignant mesothelioma, often referred to simply as mesothelioma, is a type of cancer that affects the mesothelium — the protective lining of the lungs, abdomen, and heart.
-It is caused by exposure to asbestos, a carcinogenic mineral that was used for decades in a number of industrial, commercial, and residential applications.
+Mesothelioma is caused by exposure to asbestos.
+Asbestos is a carcinogenic mineral that was used for decades in a number of industrial, commercial, military, and residential applications.
 Mesothelioma is the most severe of all asbestos-related illnesses.

 Due to the high number of occupational-exposure cases, patients may be eligible to receive discounted treatment or financial compensation.

 Mesothelioma occurs as a result of inhaled or ingested asbestos fibers.
 Common symptoms may mirror the flu or pneumonia.
 These include shortness of breath, fever, chest pain, wheezing or a cough, and weight loss.
 Patients exhibiting symptoms should visit their doctor right away.
 The earlier mesothelioma is diagnosed, the better the prognosis, as more extensive treatment offerings are usually available.

 Diagnosing mesothelioma is difficult, as its symptoms are often mistaken for other conditions.
 Doctors also struggle to diagnose the disease because of its rarity and because of its extremely long latency period.
 Imaging scans, blood tests, and biopsies are used when identifying the presence and stage of mesothelioma.
 Information gained from the diagnosis is also used to determine a treatment plan.